Thenuri/fresh-express/README.md

 http://127.0.0.1:8000

-The admin user and some of the employees are being created using the database seeder, The credentials are as follows
+The admin user and some of the employees are being created using the database seeder, The credentials are as follows<br>
 Admin<br>
 email : 'admin@freshgmail.com'<br>
 password : 'password'